PaulWheatcroft/CarpBuzz/README.md

 - As an administrator of the site, I can view any messages that have been sent using a contact form
     1. In the Admin menu there is a link to messages received from the contact form on the contacts page
-    2. This page displays all the messaged that have not been marked as hidden
+    2. This page displays all the messages that have not been marked as hidden
     3. If no longer needed the message can be hidden via the 'hide message' button at the foot of each message